JiaWeiSii/gorgeous/README.md

-# Gorgeous: Creating Narrative-Driven Makeup Ideas via Image Prompt
+# Gorgeous: Creating Narrative-Driven Makeup Ideas via Image Prompt (Official Site)

+Updated in May.
+05, 2025 (Published at [Multimedia Tools and Applications, Springer](https://link.springer.com/article/10.1007/s11042-025-20874-3))

+Released on May 29, 2024

 ---